 - How is your diet?
 Drinking more wine to cope with anxious feelings or indulging in comfort foods when you’re stressed can lead to brain fog and poor mental health.

 Chinese Medicine - the concept of Dampness and how it relates to brain fog

-Addressing Brain fog with Lifestyle and Diet Changes
+Addressing brain fog with Lifestyle and Diet Changes

 Take a minute to recharge.